toamber2/apocalyptica/README.md

 The contact form does not hook in to a back end at this time, but that is a feature I can expand upon in the future.

 ## Technologies used
 Bootstrap 4 [Bootstrap](https://getbootstrap.com/) was used because it provides a responsive grid that enables the site to display on any screen size.
 Default Bootstrap styling was supplemented with an external CSS stylesheet to provide a more customized appearance.
+Each page has scripts for JavaScript, JQuery, and Popper.js which Bootstrap requires as dependencies.

 ## Testing